-111 ed by the Registrant ⊠ File ed by a Party other than the Registrant □ Che eck the appropriate box: ☐ Preliminary Proxy Statement $\square$ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) ☑ Definitive Proxy Statement ☐ Definitive Additional Materials ☐ Soliciting Material under §240.14a-12 CYTOSORBENTS CORPORATION (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay yment of Filing Fee (Check the appropriate box): yment of Filing Fee (Check the appropriate box): × yment of Filing Fee (Check the appropriate box): No fee required. whent of Filing Fee (Check the appropriate box): No fee required.
-Fee paid previously with preliminary materials.
-X yment of Filing Fee (Check the appropriate box): No fee required.
-X whent of Filing Fee (Check the appropriate box): No fee required.
-Fee paid previously with preliminary materials.
-X whent of Filing Fee (Check the appropriate box): No fee required.
-Fee paid previously with preliminary materials.
+Filed by the Registrant ⊠

+Filed by a Party other than the Registrant □

+Check the appropriate box:

+☐ Preliminary Proxy Statement

+☐ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+☑ Definitive Proxy Statement

+☐ Definitive Additional Materials

+□ Soliciting Material under §240.14a-12

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+(Name of Person(s) Phing Proxy Statement, it other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+No fee required. ☐ Fee paid previously with preliminary materials. ☐ Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.